Platinum endows Kojima’s Metal Gear series with its trademark style and substance, with surprising results.

 Because few action games accomplish all the finesse, style, and intricacy that Platinum has achieved in Metal Gear Rising.
 The combat is predictably fast paced (the ‘Lightning Bolt Action’ tagline does not lie), and it has you stringing together combo after combo, as you slice away all manner of cyborgs that stand in your way.
 It becomes even more furiously fast paced if you activate Raiden’s Ninja Run, which almost automatically gets rid of all obstacles in your way, aligns you to always be facing your opponent, and rushes you from one opponent to the next one so that your combo string does not break.

 If that sounds like it’s too automated, or too button mashy for you, rest assured that it isn’t.
-In fact, unlike games like God of War, and even Devil May Cry at times, where it is possible to button mash your way through the game at least on the lower difficulties, Rising does not make any concessions to trying to brainlessly muscle your way through the game at all.
+In fact in games where it is possible to button mash your way through the game at least on the lower difficulties, Rising does not make any concessions to trying to brainlessly muscle your way through the game at all.
 You need to actually string combos properly, and plan your attacks, or you will be met with a swift and painful death.
 And while the fact that you have only two buttons for attacks- a light attack button, and a heavy attack button- might lead to some concern that the combat is dumbed down, and that combos are easy to pull off, the system is surprisingly deep.
 There are all manner of combos that can be achieved, but are so difficult to pull off because of how fast the game really moves.

 The depth of the combat is further supplemented by two additional mechanics unique to Rising: Blade Mode, and parrying.